 XWarpPointer(w,x,y) moves the mouse pointer suddenly from one place to another on the screen.
 The x and y coordinates are relative to window w; they may be negative.
-If w is omitted, x and y are relative to the upper left corner of the screen.
+If w is omitted, x and y are relative to the upper-left corner of the screen.

-Errors: 140 w not window 101 x or y not integer See also: XQueryPointer()
+See also: XQueryPointer()

-XWindowLabel(w,s) : w
+XWindowLabel(w,s): w